-In today’s busy world, people increasingly need to work from a variety of locations, including their homes, public hotspots, customer sites, airports, and hotels.
-Likewise, more and more people are using the same PC for both personal and work interests, and the lines between those activities are being blurred.
-With Windows 7 your PC can always be connected to your work location even when you’re not in the office.
-Your experience when you’re away from the work is the same as if you were in your office.
-If you need to use a work program, an internal website, or collaborate with others on a SharePoint project, these experiences are always available on your Windows 7 PC without establishing a VPN connection.
-And, while Windows 7 ensures that you can stay connected to your work location, it also lets you browse the Internet independently from work resources.
+With Windows 7, your PC can always be connected to your work location, even when you’re not in the office.
+Your experience when you’re away from the office is the same as if you were in your office.
+If you need to use a work program, an internal website, or collaborate with others on a SharePoint project, these experiences are always available without establishing a VPN connection.
+And while Windows 7 ensures that you can stay connected to your work location, it also lets you browse the Internet independently from work resources.
 When you’re connected to work from home, you can access personal Internet sites without having to go through your work network.

-Agile VPN Client
+VPN Client

-If your company still use a Virtual Private Network (VPN), Windows 7 makes sure that your PC stays connected to work even when the network you are using changes.
-For example, imagine you are at the airport and using a public hotspot to connect to the Internet and then to your work network.
-If you move out of range of the public hotspot, your Windows 7 PC can switch to your cellular network through a mobile broadband card.
+If your company still uses a Virtual Private Network (VPN), Windows 7 makes sure that your PC stays connected to work even when the network you are using changes.
+For example, imagine you are at the airport using a public hotspot to connect to the Internet and then to your work network.
+If you move out of range of the public hotspot, Windows 7 can switch to your cellular network through a mobile broadband card.
 You’ll stay connected to your work network without needing to reestablish the connection.

 Rich Remote Desktop Experience

 If you like to connect directly to computers at your office via remote connections, you’ll find it easier to both connect and work productively using the Remote Desktop experience in Windows 7.
-Now you can use multiple monitors through a remote connection, and you’ll notice a higher fidelity graphics experience thanks to DirectX 10.1 and the new 2D Graphics (Direct2D) support.
+You can use multiple monitors through a remote connection, and you’ll notice a higher fidelity graphics experience thanks to DirectX 10.1 and the new 2D Graphics (Direct2D) support.
 Audio and video content can be streamed in its original format so that the experience is similar to sound and video on your main computer.

 Terminal Services Shell Integrated Workspaces

 Many companies use Terminal Server to deliver certain business programs to their employee’s desktops.
-In Windows 7, programs that Terminal Services send to your computer will be available on the Start menu right alongside programs that reside on your PC.
-And your experience using remote programs will be similar to using programs that run from your main PC.
+In Windows 7, programs that Terminal Services send to your computer will be available on the Start menu right alongside programs installed on your PC, and your experience using them will be remarkably similar.

 Improved Offline Folders

 When you don’t have access to a work or Internet connection, Offline Folders provides a great way for you to still have access to important documents and files.
-For example, when you’re travelling on a long plane flight you can access your documents while in-flight and any changes you make will automatically be synchronized when you reconnect to your network.
-Windows 7 will synchronize your offline files right after you log on to your computer.
+For example, when you’re travelling on a long flight, you can access your documents while in flight and any changes you make will automatically be synchronized when you reconnect to your network.

 Organize, Find, and Share in the Home